 Like many women’s issues, there is something that can be done to treat incontinence.
 There is a way you can watch Rebel Wilson or Adam Levine movies with the comfort of knowing your seat will be dry when the credits start rolling.
 That no matter how many tears stream down your face, none will stream down your leg.
 There’s also a way to prevent incontinence so you never even have to worry about it in the first place – and it’s easy.

-GATF was started with one main goal – to let girls know about incontinence; that it does happen, but it doesn’t have to.
+GATF was started with one main goal – to let young women know about incontinence; that it does happen, but it doesn’t have to.

 Knowing this about ourselves helped us grow Go Against The Flow from a simple idea into so much more.
-It helped us really focus on what girls can do when we support each other and work together – girl power!
+It helped us really focus on what young women can do when we support each other and work together – girl power!

 The girl empowerment movement